Ask the Expert: Why is fluoride good for dental health?

 The National Toxicology Program (NTP) reviewed scientific studies in other countries and found a connection between high levels of fluoride and lower intelligence quotient (IQ) in children.
 The effect appeared when fluoride exposure was higher than 1.5 mg/L. This amount is more than twice the level that is recommended in U.S. drinking water.

 Although the NTP review noted a connection between high fluoride and lower IQ, it did not conclude that high levels of fluoride cause lower IQ scores.
 We need more studies to better understand potential risks and benefits of higher levels of fluoride.
+NIH is planning additional studies along these lines.

 How can I make sure my children are getting the right amount of fluoride?

 Caregivers of young children can do a few things to make sure children are getting the right amount of fluoride to prevent cavities.
-Caregivers can reach out to a health care professional and can also check that fluoride levels in their drinking water are at the recommended level: 0.7 mg/L. Levels higher than 1.5 mg/L that can increase the risk of dental fluorosis in children younger than 8.
+Caregivers can reach out to a health care professional and can also check that fluoride levels in their drinking water are at the recommended level: 0.7 mg/L. Levels higher than 1.5 mg/L can increase the risk of dental fluorosis in children younger than 8.

 If water fluoride levels are too high, consider using bottled water for drinking and cooking.
 You can also remove fluoride using a reverse osmosis filter system.
 Consult your child’s dentist or doctor regarding the appropriate use of fluoride toothpaste and other fluoride products.
 Supervise children’s tooth brushing until age 6.